 Learn About Athletic Training at Shenandoah University

-Shenandoah University’s Division of Athletic Training is a program that offers a unique combination of “hands-on” clinical training, classroom teaching, distance-based education and clinical research.
+Shenandoah University’s Division of Athletic Training offers a unique combination of “hands-on” clinical training, classroom teaching, distance-based education and clinical research.
 Clinical field experiences are available on campus as well as in other settings such as with professional sports organizations.

 Learn More About This Program

 The Master of Science In Athletic Training program has been uniquely designed to offer clinical field experiences in the fall and spring semesters under the direct supervision of certified athletic trainers in a variety of settings, including Shenandoah University, other affiliated colleges and universities, affiliated high schools, affiliated professional athletic training room settings and affiliated sports medicine clinics.
 As a graduate program, the Division of Athletic Training is committed to incorporating clinical research as part of the professional educational experience.
 Students propose, perform, defend and present a scientific study as a culminating project in the curriculum.